Chinese retailers offer deep iPhone 15 discounts

 By Sophie Yu and Brenda Goh

 Analysts say the iPhone 15 has not been selling as well in China as its predecessor.
-Counterpoint Research said last week that iPhone 15 sales in China were down 4.5% versus the iPhone 14 in the first 17 days after its market launch.
+Counterpoint Research said last week that iPhone 15 sales in China were down 4.5% compared with the iPhone 14, in the first 17 days after its market launch.

-In China, Apple will occasionally allow partner vendors to offer discounts to spur demand.
-But Chinese e-commerce platforms have also been locked in a "value for money" battle as consumers tighten their belts amid a slowing economy, with discounting a key focus of forthcoming annual Singles Day shopping festival.
+In China, Apple occasionally allows partner vendors to offer discounts to spur demand.
+But Chinese e-commerce platforms have also been locked in a "value for money" battle as consumers tighten their belts in a slowing economy, with discounting a key focus of an upcoming annual Singles Day shopping festival.

+JD.com is selling the 512 GB iPhone 15 for 7,498 yuan, 1,501 yuan lower than Apple's official price of 8,999 yuan.
+Asked about the discount, the company said it was in line with a strategy it launched this year of offering low prices.

 Pinduoduo is offering the 128 GB version of the iPhone 15 Plus at 6,098 yuan, 900 yuan less than Apple's retail price of 6,999 yuan, according to checks made by Reuters.